WebAssembly/threads/proposals/threads/ConditionalSegmentInitialization.md

 but it behaves as though the segment were specified with the source offset, target offset, and length as given by the `mem.init` operands.

+A trap occurs if:
+* the segment is passive
+* the segment is used after it has been dropped via `mem.drop`
-A trap occurs if any of the accessed bytes lies outside the source data segment or the target memory.
-A trap also occurs if the segment is used after it has been dropped via `mem.drop`.
+* any of the accessed bytes lies outside the source data segment or the target memory

-Note that it is allowed to use `mem.init` on the same data segment more than once, or with an active data segment.
+Note that it is allowed to use `mem.init` on the same data segment more than once.

 ### `mem.drop` instruction